awsdocs/aws-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 "Action": "iam:CreateServiceLinkedRole"
 ```

-The following shows an example of a permissions policy that allows a user to create a service\-linked role\.
+The following shows an example of an identity\-based policy that grants permissions to create a service\-linked role\.

 ```
 {